irvin12/miniproto/README.md

 };
 ```

-it is used stl container for repeated/set/map, and you can set allocator by yourself. so you can control memory malloc and free enjoy yourself.<br>
+it is used stl container to realize repeated/set/map field, and you can set allocator by yourself. so you can control memory malloc and free enjoy yourself.<br>
 it has Release interface for free and Clear interface for clear. so you can Clear repeated field but not free, and Release it for free memory.<br>
 it is support right-value operator, and you need build it by c++11.<br>
 you can traversed repeated field by index, and traversed set/map by begin/end interface.<br>
-you can reserve repeated field by reserve interface for realloc memory.
+you can reserve repeated field by reserve interface for realloc memory.<br>